 - It reduces bad smells/odors from composting food waste,

 Bokashi composting improves the quality of the soil, and

 1. Reduces bad smells and odors from composting food waste

 Putting food waste in a large container or simply burying them in an open hole in the ground will cause the waste to rot and produce bad smells.
 Such odors attract insects and pests.
 I found that using the bokashi bucket with its comes with a tightly fitted lid, prevents strong odors and does not attract insects.

 Other forms of composting need complicated and lengthy processes to be successful.
 You have to choose the best mix of green and brown waste, conduct proper aeration and add the right amount of moisture.
 However, when it comes to bokashi composting, the procedure is rather simple.
 You only have to add a suitable microbe mix (bokashi bran) and wait for the process of fermentation to take place.

 3. Improves the soil

 Garden worms are important for any garden compost!

-Once you bury your fully prepared Bokashi compost together with its nutrients and carbon quantities, it improves the structure of the soil.
-It also helps the soil retain more water, reduce plant diseases and stabilizes the level of pH.
+Is the soil in your garden full of earthworms and other micro-organisms?
+If not, then using bokashi will help.
+I have found that once you bury your bokashi pre-compost it improves the structure of the soil.
+It helps the soil retain more water and reduces plant diseases.
 Why so?
-Well, this is mostly attributed to the millions of beneficial micro-organisms produced during the process of fermentation.
+Well, this is thanks to the millions of beneficial micro-organisms produced during the bokashi process.

 About the author